San Diego Indecent Exposure Attorneys

 Sometimes, even a seemingly innocent or unintentional action may qualify as indecent exposure and lead to misdemeanor or felony charges.
 If convicted, not only will you face jail or state prison time, but you will be required to register as a sex offender, resulting in a lifetime label that will forever affect where you can live and work, as well as making you a social pariah.

-If you are looking for a highly skilled indecent exposure lawyer, you should review the firm's case results.
+If you are looking for a highly skilled San Diego indecent exposure defense lawyer, you should review the firm's case results.
 The firm offers a free consultation to discuss your case and determine the best course of action for you.

 Indecent exposure is typically charged as a misdemeanor, where the maximum penalty is a sentence of up to one year in county jail.
 However, multiple indecent exposure convictions will usually lead to a felony charge, where the minimum penalty is one year in state prison.